By Alter Kacyzne

-Dinezon was snatched up in his day and by the dozens, perhaps hundreds of thousands of copies, and thirty or forty years ago, when the state of Jewish society was in perpetual reformation!
+Dinezon was snatched up in his day by the dozens, perhaps hundreds of thousands of copies, and thirty or forty years ago when the state of Jewish society was in perpetual reformation!

-And this particular frail Dinezon, the softhearted one with a feminine soul—he earned, in truth, the “stabilized” folk credit.
+And this particular, frail Dinezon, the softhearted one with a feminine soul—he earned, in truth, the most consistent folk credit.
 He was the true folk-writer.

 He attained the level that Mitzkevitch [Mickiewicz] so longed for when he tasked himself with the writing of “Pan Tadeusz.”
 He, Mitzkevitch, who stayed in foreign parts, among the elites, wanted the reparation of a simple heart, of a folk’s heart under a straw roof somewhere at a little window in the country.